Encoder-Only Image Registration: Experiments Results

 \subsubsection{LUMIR Dataset}

-LUMIR \cite{dufumier2022openbhb,taha2023magnetic,marcus2007open} is designed for large-scale unsupervised brain MR image registration, part of Task 2 in the Learn2Reg challenge 2024.
-The dataset includes 3,384 subjects for training and 40 subjects for validation, with 10 training subjects manually annotated with landmarks by physicians, resulting in 38 validation pairs.
-All images are provided in NIfTI format, resampled, and cropped to the region of interest, with a final size of $160\times224\times192$ and voxel spacing of $1\times1\times1 mm^3$.
+The LUMIR dataset \cite{dufumier2022openbhb, taha2023magnetic, marcus2007open} is designed for large-scale unsupervised brain MR registration as part of Learn2Reg 2024 Task 2.
+It includes 3,384 training subjects and 40 validation subjects, with 10 training subjects manually annotated with anatomical landmarks to generate 38 validation pairs.
+All images are provided in NIfTI format, resampled, cropped to the region of interest, and standardized to $160 \times 224 \times 192$ with $1 \times 1 \times 1$ mm³ spacing.